 Bone and joint pain

-In children, signs and symptoms may also include:
+In children, symptoms may also include:

-Light colored, fatty stools
+Light-colored, fatty stools

-Irritability or change in mood
+Irritability or changes in mood

-Problems with dental enamel in permanent teeth
+Problems with dental enamel in adult (permanent) teeth

 What other tests might I have along with this test?